saneDG/beaver.nvim/README.md

 ## Log file

-Intented use of Beaver is to watch file changes and print single log entries on preview split.
-You should some other tool to print your logs to the log file before so you can use Beaver to preview logs live.
+Intented use of Beaver is to watch file changes and display log entry on preview split.
+You should some other tool to print your logs to the file you would like to watch with Beaver.

 For example you can use [tee](https://www.gnu.org/software/coreutils/manual/html_node/tee-invocation.html) to append log stream stdout to local file
 ```
 your-log-command | tee logfile.log
 ```

-Depending on the case you might want to use [pipe](https://www.gnu.org/software/bash/manual/html_node/Pipelines.html) to manipulate the incoming logs somehow.
-This is outside of the scope of this plugin tho.
+Depending on the case you might want to use [pipe](https://www.gnu.org/software/bash/manual/html_node/Pipelines.html) to manipulate the incoming log stream
 ```
 your-log-stream | remove-debug-logs | tee logfile.log
 ```